 1. Defining Buyer Personas

-Creating a buyer person helps your marketing and sales team to identify your ideal customer.
-It outlines the characteristics and traits, such as the age, demographic, employment, and gender, of your target audience.
-Using these metrics will inform your lead generation efforts and design the most effective strategy to boost your SaaS leads.
+As mentioned earlier, creating a buyer persona helps your marketing and sales team identify your ideal customer.
+Buyer personas will inform your lead generation efforts and design the most effective strategy to boost your SaaS leads.

 2. Keyword Research and Search Engine Optimization